Gerryflap/ParticleLife/README.md

 This toy repo contains a hacked together implementation of the concept in Haskell, using OpenGL and GLFW to render the simulation.

+The core idea of "particle life" is some simple forces that apply to all of the particles:

+1. If particles get too close, they repel eachother
+2. At a certain distance, particles are either attracted to or repelled from another particle based on their colours (there are usually a few different colours in the simulation)
+3. At an even larger distance the particles do not interact

+The table that determines the interactions between colours is initialized at random.
+It's not symmetric, so a red particle might be pulled towards a green one, while a green particle is pushed away by a red one.

 ## Installation
 If you have Haskell Stack installed, you should just be able to build the project using `stack build` and run using `stack run`.